-The CNB maintained its highly expansionary monetary policy so banks' free reserves continued reaching their historical highs.
-The average daily surplus kuna liquidity of the domestic banking market thus stood at HRK 63.3bn in February (Figure 55).
-Amid ample kuna liquidity, there had been no turnover in the domestic interbank overnight market since April, while the turnover in other segments of the money market in February continued to be modest.
-The overnight interest rate on interbank demand deposit trading and the imputed interest rate on foreign exchange swap trading decreased to their record low of -0.04% and -0.49% respectively, while the interest rate on repo transactions of banks was unchanged and stood at -0.05% (Figure 28).
-At the same time, the interest rate on one-year kuna T-bills without a currency clause decreased from 0.05% in January to 0.03% in February (Figure 29).
+Influenced by the CNB's expansionary monetary policy, banks' free reserves continued reaching historical highs, due also to the purchase of foreign exchange from the government and the decrease in government kuna deposits with the CNB.
+Thus the average daily surplus kuna liquidity of the domestic banking market stood at HRK 66.1bn in March (Figure 55), whereas total kuna deposits of credit institutions with the CNB amounted to 76.9% of demand deposits.
+Amid ample kuna liquidity, there had been no turnover in the domestic interbank overnight market since April last year.
+With regard to other segments of the money market, the implicit interest rate on foreign exchange swap trading decreased significantly in March and fell to its record low of -0.85% (Figure 28), while overnight interest rates on interbank demand deposit trading and repo transactions remained unchanged at -0.04% and -0.05% respectively.
+At the same time, the interest rate on one-year kuna T-bills without a currency clause continued to decrease and stood at 0.02% in March (Figure 29).

-Banks' interest rates on new corporate and household loans, which include pure new loans and renegotiated loans, mostly either fell or held steady in January 2021 (Figures 29 and 30).
-Interest rates on long-term housing loans to households increased only slightly due to the increase in the costs of financing of pure new loans because the volume of subsidised housing loans that are granted at rates slightly lower than market rates was somewhat lower than in the previous month.
-In the category of pure new corporate loans, the most significant decrease was recorded in interest rates on working capital loans in kuna (Figure 32).
-As regards deposits, interest rates on household and corporate time deposits remained almost unchanged in January from the end of the previous year (Figures 35 and 36).
-The spread between interest rates on new loans and deposits rose to 4.7 percentage points in January as a result of an increase in the share of kuna loans carrying a higher interest rate.
-At the same time, the spread between interest rates on loan and deposit balances decreased slightly and stood at 3.9 percentage points (Figure 38).
+In February, bank interest rates on new corporate and household loans, which include pure new loans and renegotiated loans, mostly remained unchanged and within their usual volatility range (Figures 29 and 30).
+The decline in interest rates on long-term corporate loans indexed to foreign currency reflected the trends in interest rates on pure new investment loans with a currency clause (Figure 32).
+Interest rates on long-term housing loans to households grew modestly because the volume of subsidised housing loans was smaller than in the previous three months (Figure 33).
+As for deposits, interest rates on household time deposits remained unchanged in February from the month before, while those on corporate time deposits decreased slightly (Figures 35 and 36).
+In line with the described developments, the spread between interest rates on new loans and deposits fell to 4.5 percentage points in February, on the back of more favourable trends in corporate financing costs, while the spread between interest rates on loan and deposit balances stayed at 3.9 percentage points (Figure 38).